Skip to page navigation

 EDPs should be reviewed annually and revised as appropriate by an Executive Resources Board or similar body designated by the agency to oversee executive development.
 OPM has developed a sample EDP template for agencies to reference when developing their own EDP form.
 You can find the sample template and other information on EDPs on the Training and Development Wiki.

-If you have any questions regarding training policy or executive development, you can contact the Training and Executive Development Group by sending an email to HRDLeadership@opm.gov.
+If you have any questions regarding training policy or executive development, you can contact the Training, Learning, and Development Group by sending an email to HRDLeadership@opm.gov.

 Individual Learning Accounts